What is a Pharmacy Benefit Manager (PBM) and how Does a PBM Impact the Pharmacy Benefits Ecosystem?

 As an intermediary between pharmaceutical companies and patients, PBMs are responsible for determining the affordability of a drug and putting programs in place to help patients access medications and use the most effective treatments.
 These programs include:

-- A formulary is a list of drugs, both brand and generic, that are covered within a certain plan.
+- A formulary is a list of drugs, both branded and generic, that are covered within a certain plan.
 The list is determined by PBMs with the assistance of physicians and other clinical experts to include the drugs that will be most effective and affordable.
 Given the volume of medications that go through a PBM, when a drug is covered on the formulary, it’s much more likely to be prescribed by a physician.
 Ideally, a drug company wants to make sure their drugs are covered in order to reach the patients that need them.

 Step Therapy Programs